Clean Water Fund

 By the time an improperly sealed well at the Marshall Processing Plant was brought to our attention, the well was discharging over 50 gallons of groundwater per minute into the Redwood River through a storm sewer.
 A decades-old attempt to seal the well with lumber and burlap as a support structure for nine feet of concrete eventually failed when the steel well casing corroded and the well began to flow.

-Information about MDH’s current initiatives, as well as Clean Water Fund initiatives by other state agencies and our regional/local partners, to protect and improve Minnesota’s water resources are available in the newly released 2018 Clean Water Fund Performance Report.
+Information about MDH's current initiatives, as well as Clean Water Fund initiatives by other state agencies and our regional/local partners, to protect and improve Minnesota's water resources are available in the 2022 Clean Water Fund Performance Report (PDF).

-In the 2018 Clean Water Fund Performance Report, you will see that Minnesota has increased investments in implementation activities and drinking water protection, invested funds in each of Minnesota’s watersheds, and leveraged 73 cents for every implementation dollar spent, increasing the reach and impact of Clean Water Fund work.
+In the 2022 Clean Water Fund Performance Report, you will see that Minnesota has invested in implementing local activities and drinking water protection, invested funds in each of Minnesota's watersheds, and leveraged $1.09 for every implementation dollar spent, increasing the reach and impact of Clean Water Fund work.

 The report also tracks the activities and outcomes that we achieve with this dedicated funding.
-The Report Card (pages 6-7) will give you a quick glance of the status and trend for nearly thirty Clean Water Fund measures.
-You can read a profile for each measure to learn more about some of our recent successes, such as:
+The Report Card (pages 4-6) will give you a quick glance of the status and trend for nearly thirty Clean Water Fund measures.
+You can read a profile for each measure to learn more about some of our recent efforts, such as:

 - Contaminants of Emerging Concern: Evaluating and communicating scientific information about the potential for health risks from exposures to newly identified health hazards in drinking water